michaelsevilla/pdsw15/docs/sc-rebuttal.md

 6) What is the basic client-server metadata protocols?
 - e.g., why does a single client run 18% slower on 2 MDSs

-3) How do you know that the load is saturating the system?
+7) How do you know that the load is saturating the system?
 How does the system scale?
 - is there problems with many MDSs and cold files (collective memory of MDSs)?
 - the scalability story is not strong
-    - we show that you don't need x MDSs to do a job that doesn't require it
+    - we show that you don`t need x MDSs to do a job that doesn`t require it
 - many many more questions

-7) Why do we compare against running a single client running a single make?
+8) Why do we compare against running a single client running a single make?

-4) What are the details of the metadata protocols and is there a cost model of MDS operations?
+9) What are the details of the metadata protocols and is there a cost model of MDS operations?

-8) How does the MDS forward work?
+10) How does the MDS forward work?
 Why is there so much overhead?

-9) Why does reproducibility prevent us from using error bards?
+11) Why does reproducibility prevent us from using error bards?

-10) What about control (such as, I don't want that load) or feedback loop?
+12) What about control (such as, I don`t want that load) or feedback loop?

-11) Figure 7: difference between fill and spill and spill evenly
+13) Figure 7: difference between fill and spill and spill evenly

 ## Reviewer 5: "This is an interesting paper of good quality; Regardless, here are some suggestions for small improvemtns:"
 - Section 3.2: the workload will also affect global state view (unsolved problem)